 It is normal for the celebrant to have you repeat the words of the vows because you will probably be nervous and/or excited and possibly ‘fluff’ your lines.

 This section is mandatory with the minimum words being:

-I call upon persons present here present to witness that I Amanda, take you Trevor, to be my lawful wedded husband.”
+I call upon the persons here present to witness that I, A.B. (or C.D.), take thee, C.D. (or A.B.), to be my lawful wedded wife (or husband, or spouse).